 |taxable supplies ||VAT is levied on the supply of goods and services in Lesotho and on the importation of goods and services.|

-A rate of 5% applies to utilities such as electricity and telephone services.
+A rate of 8% applies to utilities (such as electricity) and 9% in respect of telecommunications services.

 A person who has an annual taxable turnover / expected annual taxable turnover exceeding LSL850 000 must register for VAT purposes.